Expat Funeral Insurance in Spain (2026 Guide): Costs, Plans & Repatriation Explained

 - Expat health insurance Spain covers medical care while alive.

 - Repatriation insurance for expats focuses on returning remains to the home country.
+International repatriation can involve transportation logistics, official documentation, coordination with airlines and administrative procedures between multiple countries.

 - Expat funeral plans Spain organise and pay for the funeral process itself.